casperykchan/blog/java/005_java_pass_by_what.md

 System.out.println(one);
 ```

-If the method changeId_pass_by_refernce can update the paased parameter (ID "one") it is a proof that it is not pass-by-copy.
+The method changeId_pass_by_refernce can update the paased parameter (ID "one") it is a proof that it is not pass-by-copy.

 But it looks like Java is pass-by-copy as well...?